 Found `push_*` with move over `emplace`CXX-W2028

-are both used to add elements to a container in C++.
+emplace_back and push_back are both used to add elements to a container in C++.

 However, there is a difference between the two.

-adds an element to the end of the container, it will first create the element,
+When push_back adds an element to the end of the container, it will first create the element,

 and then "copy" or "move" the element into the container (if it is copied, it will destroy the

-previously created element afterwards); while emplace_back
+previously created element afterwards); while emplace_back is implemented such, that the element

 is created directly at the end of the container, eliminating the need to "copy" or "move" the element.

-function can reduce a copy or move construction process and improve the efficiency
+Using the emplace_back function can reduce a copy or move construction process and improve the efficiency

 of container data insertion.

-Furthermore, this lint will catch cases of unnecessary temporary object creation while using emplace_back
+Furthermore, this lint will catch cases of unnecessary temporary object creation while using emplace_back.

 Exceptions

-is a new addition to the C++11 standard, if the program needs to take care of the
+Since emplace_back is a new addition to the C++11 standard, if the program needs to take care of the

-previous version of C++, you should still use push_back
+previous version of C++, you should still use push_back.

 Note: this lint doesn't get raised in case of implicit constructor calls.